-- Net position from governmental and business-type activities increased by \$2,039,691.
-During the year, current and other assets decreased by \$2,882,080.
-This is due to the purchase of properties through the REPI Program, the completion of the Liberty Center building, and the purchase of equipment for the Liberty Center facility. - During the year, the Authority's revenues decreased by \$3,725,297, primarily due to the additional grant funding in the prior year for the construction of the Liberty Center that was not received in the current year. - During the year, the Authority's expenses increased by approximately \$1,683,000, related to the costs of property purchases under the REPI program, costs related to the Water Project, and operating costs related to the Liberty Center. - The Waste Water Treatment Fund experienced an increase in net position of \$327,909. - The Liberty Center Fund experienced an increase in net position of \$1,049,076 primarily related to the construction project which is being funded by state and federal appropriations.
-Construction of the Liberty Center was completed during the year. - The Water Project Fund experienced an increase in net position of \$302,654 due to funding provided by a federal appropriation.
+- Net position from governmental and business-type activities decreased by \$1,053,280.
+During the year, current and other assets decreased by \$1,005,851.
+This is due to the purchase of properties through the REPI Program, expenditures in the Water Project Fund for design services, and the excess of operating expenditures over revenues in the Liberty Center Fund. - During the year, the Authority's revenues decreased by \$3,965,205.
+This is due to the additional grant funding in the prior year for the construction of the Liberty Center and the additional appropriated funds in the prior year for the design costs of the Water Project, neither of which were received in the current year.
+Additionally, less revenue was recognized for the REPI program than in the prior year as the available REPI funds are almost fully expended. - During the year, the Authority's expenses decreased by \$872,234, which is primarily due to the decrease in property purchases under the REPI program. - The Waste Water Treatment Fund experienced an increase in net position of \$429,067. - The Liberty Center Fund experienced a decrease in net position of \$798,800 primarily due to depreciation on the building and equipment that were placed in service in the prior year and excess operating expenditures over revenues in the current year. - The Water Project Fund experienced a decrease in net position of \$440,262 due to expenditures of federal appropriations received in the prior year.